mczvc827/OneLang/README.md

 - 1 in `Canada`

 ## `Vanguard™` `Consortium` — `Phi` `Chi` `Alpha` — `Epsilon` `Sigma`, **Pico-Veras-Corrales**
-### _Vanguard_ leads a `Bayanihan Learning`, a partner and **Forever Dear** for every **Eranian**s.
+_Vanguard_ leads a `Bayanihan Learning`, a partner and **Forever Dear** for every **Eranian**s.

 - **Vanguard** is a _western_ term for **Angel** (Fem. `Angelou`, Masc. `Angelo`).
-- A full-arm or a mastery of professionalism, a ready professionals, probably an `Allied Health Professional`, aimed and tenured with secured practices, to educate, and/or mobilized, and eventually liberate the people of education, to be prepared to serve the **Almighty God**, an endeavored professionals, united in serving **Him** faithfully and wholeheartedly.
+- A full-arm or a mastery of professionalism, a ready professionals, probably an `Allied Health Professional`, aimed and tenured with secured practices, to educate, and/or mobilize, and eventually liberate the people of education, to be prepared to serve the **Almighty God**, an endeavored professionals, united in serving **Him** faithfully and wholeheartedly.

 ## `Vanguard` — `Sigma` `Epsilon`, `Sigma` `Alpha`
 - Is a **Software Engineers** and **Software Architects** that is also a `CBI` or `Christian Brotherhood International`